 “Everyone wants to come to Brazil, and if we are not strict with [Chevron], this place is going to turn into a pool of oil.” – Carlos Minc, Brazilian Environmental Minister, Financial Times

+The oil spill 230 miles off Brazil’s coast last November was, when compared to other international environmental disasters, relatively small and easily contained.
+What captured the world’s attention was not the spill itself, but the Brazilian government’s reaction.
 Domestic and international criticism concerning the penalties levied against Chevron focused primarily on the disparity between the leak’s size and the nearly $20 billion in fines currently being fought over in civil court.
 For many who believe the government has over-stepped its bounds the penalties against Chevron stem from the populist and nationalistic ideologies to which it adheres.

+The critics fear that the clouded, ideologically driven fines will be a disincentive for foreign corporations looking to invest in Brazil’s domestic market.
 The Brazilian government is, rightfully, not as pessimistic about its ability to draw in international investment.
 Newly discovered oil fields off the Brazilian coast have the potential to produce 50 billion barrels, which would generate massive revenues for any corporation able to receive drilling contracts.

 With many national oil companies throughout the world already vying for rights to drill, the willingness of Western oil companies to take part in the venture will not deter Brazil from the developing the fields and funding the nation’s modernization programs it began in the mid-1990s.